p32929/AndroidAppUpdater/README.md

 	"url": "http://tiny.cc/BuySellBD" // If you want users to update the app from an External URL or from the Google Play URL }
 ```

+If you add more data in the JSON file, you can get them from the `jsonObject` variable.

 Hope you will enjoy using the library :)
 Thanks :)